go101/immutable-value-proposal/README.md

 After the declaration, it can never be assigned any more.

-Generally, any value can be bound/assigned to a `*.fixed` value, including constants, literals, variables, and the new supported values by this propsoal, with one exception: if the source value is a `*.var` interface value, and the immutable version of the dynamic type of the interface value doesn't implement the type of the interface value, then such as an assignment is disallowed.
-(We call this exception case as a failed immutability assertion.)
+Generally, any value can be bound/assigned to a `*.fixed` value, including constants, literals, variables, and the new supported values by this propsoal, with one exception: `*.var` interface values can't be assigned to `*.fixed` interface values.
+A `*.var` interface value can be immutability asserted to a `*.fixed` interface value.
+(Please view the interface related rules section below for details.)

 Generally, `*.fixed` values can't be bound/assigned to a `*.var` value, with one exception:
 `var.var` values of no-reference types (inclunding basic types, struct types with only fields of no-reference types